1. Home

 Massachusetts Net Energy Metering

-In Massachusetts, all three major investor-owned utilities (National Grid, Eversource, and Until) offer 1-to-1 net metering.
-This means that home solar producers are compensated for their power at the same retail rates for which it is purchased, so that any grid energy used at night (or in cloudy conditions) can be offset by excess solar generation during the day.
-Residential solar systems up to 25 kilowatts are eligible for net metering in Massachusetts, double the previous capacity limit.
+In Massachusetts, all three major investor-owned utilities (National Grid, Eversource, and Unitil) offer monthly net metering.
+This means home solar producers are compensated for their power at the same retail rates for which it is purchased in the month it is produced.
+Energy sent to the grid offsets any energy bought from the grid during that billing cycle.

 See how much you can save by going solar with Palmetto